Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Introduction

 \section{Introduction}

 Let $\bW \in \mathbb{R}^{n \times m}$ be a matrix with a moderately large number of columns, so that $m \ll n$.
-We consider column-oriented block Gram-Schmidt (BGS) algorithms for QR factorization of $\bW$:
+We consider column-oriented block Gram-Schmidt (BGS) algorithms for {computing a} QR factorization of $\bW$:

-where $\bQ \in \mathbb{R}^{n \times m}$ has $\ell_2$-orthonormal (or very well-conditioned) columns such that $\mathrm{range}(\bQ) = \mathrm{range}(\bW)$, and $\bR \in \mathbb{R}^{m \times m}$ is upper triangular with positive diagonal entries.
-Block algorithms are usually based on matrix-wise BLAS-3 operations allowing proper exploitation of modern cache-based and high-performance computational architectures.
+where $\bQ \in \mathbb{R}^{n \times m}$ has $\ell_2$-orthonormal or very well-conditioned columns such that $\mathrm{range}(\bQ) = \mathrm{range}(\bW)$, and $\bR \in \mathbb{R}^{m \times m}$ is upper triangular with positive diagonal entries.
+Block algorithms are usually based on matrix-wise BLAS3 operations allowing proper exploitation of modern cache-based and high-performance computational architectures.
 The BGS orthogonalization forms a skeleton for block Krylov subspace methods for solving clustered eigenvalue problems as well as linear systems with multiple right-hand sides.
-It is also used in $s$-step, enlarged and other communication-avoiding Krylov subspace methods~\cite{hoemmen2010communication,grigori2016enlarged}.
-Please see~\cite{carson2020overview} and the references therein for an extensive overview of BGS variants, and~\cite{zou2021gmres,saad2011numerical,stewart2002krylov,baker2006improving} for the underlying block Krylov methods.
+It is also used in $s$-step, enlarged and other communication-avoiding Krylov subspace methods~\parencite{hoemmen2010communication,grigori2016enlarged}.
+Please see~\parencite{carson2020overview} and the references therein for an extensive overview of BGS variants, and~\parencite{zou2021gmres,saad2011numerical,swirydowicz2021low,stewart2002krylov,baker2006improving} for the underlying block Krylov methods.